matloff/TidyverseSkeptic/README.md

 As noted earlier, many who learned R from a Tidyer are surprised to learn that **ggplot2** makes liberal use of **tapply()**.
-It shouldn't be surprising, as **ggplot2** is pre-Tidy, but many of the more polemic Tidyers have portrayed **tapply()** as the epitome of "What's wrong with R."
+It shouldn't be surprising, as **ggplot2** is pre-Tidy, but many of the more PRT Tidyers have portrayed **tapply()** as the epitome of "What's wrong with R."